John Smith (Chippewa)

-Chief John Smith (Note: Also known as Gaa-binagwewe[ns] ("[little] which the flesh peels off")—recorded variously as Kahbe nagwi wens, Ka-be-na-gwe-wes, Ka-be-nah-gwey-wence, Kay-bah-nung-we-way or Ga-Be-Nah-Gewn-Wonce—translated into English as "Sloughing Flesh", "Wrinkle Meat", or "Old Wrinkled Meat") was a Chippewa (Ojibwe) Native American who lived in the area of Cass Lake, Minnesota.
-It is thought he was born between 1822 and 1826, and died February 6, 1922.
+Chief John Smith (Note: Gaa-binagwewe(ns), recorded variously as Kahbe nagwi wens, Ka-be-na-gwe-wes, Ka-be-nah-gwey-wence, Kay-bah-nung-we-way or Ga-Be-Nah-Gewn-Wonce—translated into English as "Sloughing Flesh", "Wrinkle Meat", or "Old Wrinkled Meat") was a Chippewa (Ojibwe) Native American who lived in the area of Cass Lake, Minnesota.
+It is thought he was born between 1822 and 1826, and he died on February 6, 1922.
 Some sources place his birth as early as 1787.
-His extreme age was noted in the 1918 French annual periodical Almanach Vernot, for the day 6th September, where his name was reported as "Fleche Rapide" or "Rapid Arrow".
+His extreme age was noted in the 1918 French annual periodical Almanach Vernot, for the day 6 September, where his name was reported as "Flèche Rapide" or "Rapid Arrow".
 It also said the Ojibwa called him "Ba-be-nar-quor-yarg".
 In 1920, two years before his death, he appeared as the main feature in a motion picture exhibition that toured the United States, featuring aged Native Americans.